 We also take a group of students to the Maths Enrichment talks in Leeds each year.
 These are always very popular and include topics such as “the maths of juggling”, “musical maths”, and “the maths behind the dam busters”.

-Students who have taken GCSE Maths early may find they need to review what they have learnt at GCSE through the summer, maths skills need to be kept in use.
-Many Maths students enjoy extending their knowledge of maths and there are many ways of doing this including;
+Students who have taken GCSE Mathematics early may find they need to review what they have learnt at GCSE through the summer; Mathematics skills need to be kept in use.